What is dental phobia?

 2) Avoiding the Vicious Cycle

 Fear of the dentist is way smaller than the pain of not seeing a dentist at all.
 It all starts from the point where we avoid our pain, and then we avoid seeing a dentist out of fear, which leads to waiting for an indefinite amount of time, and the pain worsens.
-We must stop this vicious cycle and make it a point to see a dentist right away in case of any issue just like the way we rush to a doctor whenever we experience any sickness in our body.
+We must stop this vicious cycle and make it a point to see a Dentist in Greensboro right away in case of any issue just like the way we rush to a doctor whenever we experience any sickness in our body.

 3) The Power of CBT (Cognitive behavioral therapy)